 There just seems to be a constant barrage of problems that pop up.
 Patience gets low, tempers flare and things that would otherwise be resolved quickly turn into aggressive arguments.

 The thing about arguments is they never have a winner.
 You both finish up feeling bad about yourself and harbor increasing resentment toward each other.

 Relationships do take a certain amount of work, but they shouldn’t feel like a full-time job.

 Sexual attraction is about so much more than their body.
 A happy sex life needs physical attraction, trust, respect and overall happiness if it’s going to last.

 Chances are if you’ve lost interest in having sex with your partner, one of these other elements may be missing.

 Like all of these issues, it’s something you should talk about with them and attempt to fix.
 Still, it’s a serious red flag that you need to be aware of.
 Don’t allow yourself to make excuses for it.

 Unfortunately, it’s just tough no matter how many times you go through it.
-As difficult as a breakup can be, it’s important to know when to end a relationship for your own wellbeing.
+As difficult as a breakup can be, it’s important to know when to end a relationship for your own well-being.
 Staying with your partner and dragging things out because of uncertainty just isn’t healthy.
-Take these factors into account, think things through carefully and make sure you act on it.
+Take these factors into account, think things through carefully and make sure you act on them.

 As a bonus point, don’t be afraid to reach out to some friends you trust as well.
 If you’ve been through this list carefully and still aren’t quite sure when to break up, outside opinions can help.